FihlaTV/hackday-stellar-vault/README.md

 - [x]  Can submit transactions sans signatures: they get saved to db
 - [x]  Can add signatures, can manually trigger submission
 - [x]  Can detect when a transaction has enough signatures, automatically submit when it does
-- [ ]  Can add keys, which get encrypted. signatures are automatically applied without challenge
+- [x]  Can add keys, which get encrypted. signatures are automatically applied without challenge
-- [ ]  Add email-based challenges to keys
+- [ ]  Add totp challenges to keys

 ## Design Images